beatlabs/bake/README.md

 ## Using the Bake Docker image

-In order to run mage targets in a controlled environment with external dependencies we can use the Bake image.
+In order to run mage targets in a controlled environment with no external dependencies we can use the Bake image.

 This is a clean slate approach (requiring nothing but Docker to be installed) which behaves the same both locally and in Jenkins thus providing strong reproducibility guarantees.
 The trade-off is that it's slower since we must spin up a container to run the mage targets, and can't make use of test caches or mage caches for example.